BMW Radio Ad Banned In UK Because Revving An Engine Is 'Irresponsible'

 BMW tried to defend its ad by saying the sound was recorded while the car was static, and the sound clip was reportedly only about a second long.
 Still, ASA rules for automotive advertisements apparently forbid any reference to performance, handling, or actions that might otherwise depict a car as exciting.
 We wonder if anyone at the ASA has ever been to a repair shop where mechanics are revving engines while troubleshooting problems?
 That's possibly the least exciting thing in all of automotive existence.

 Considering this was an ad for BMW's M division – which exists for the sole purpose of creating exciting cars – we can't imagine how one might even try to advertise in such a tied-down environment.
 But the ASA's highly dubious decision to act on the alleged complaint of a single individual has now catapulted this simple UK radio ad to worldwide exposure.
-As such, we suspect any initial hard feelings at BMW about the dumb decision are now replaced with smiles all around.
+As such, we suspect any initial hard feelings at BMW about the decision are now replaced with smiles all around.
 Thank you, ASA.

 Source: Express